DLCV-Fall-2019/hw2-ntudlcvta2019/README.md

 # HW2 Problem 1― Semantic Segmentation
-In HW2 problem1, you are asked to you will need to implement two semantic segmentation models and answer some questions in the report.
-For more details, please click this link to view the slides of HW2
+In HW2 problem 1, you will need to implement two semantic segmentation models and answer some questions in the report.

 For more details, please click [this link](https://drive.google.com/file/d/1NLhvpKT8LrF-oOuFlz4sSuiX5AmUDw1Y/view?usp=sharing) to view the slides of HW2.